makersacademy/chitter-challenge/README.md

 * Makers don't have to be logged in to see the peeps.
 * Makers sign up to chitter with their email, password, name and a username (e.g. maker@makersacademy.com, password123, Maker Academy, mkracdmy).
 * The username and email are unique.
-* Peeps (posts to chitter) have the name of the maker and their user handle.
+* Peeps (posts to chitter) have the name of the Maker and their user handle.

 ## Design